![]() |

 Imagine if, at the end of a course of study, instead of facing the dreaded research report or lengthy exam, the test of your skill was whether or not your fellow classmates could play your game?
 This is actually a course in research, note-taking and writing, but the motivation that fuels the students has to do with the joys of game playing.
 Each student selects a subject he or she wants to learn more about.
 Then they are encouraged to do hours of research outside of class (books, periodicals, libraries, internet, interviews, and other locations), as well as research in class, with the aim of making games from what they learn.
 All materials are provided including blank board game, dice, blank cards, pawns, markers and decorating materials.
 In the end, each child becomes an expert in their chosen subject and teaches it to the rest of the class.
 Final class is Game Day, and endless fun! |

+One parent's comment: "[My daughter] was lucky enough to participate in a great homeschool class this April through June.
+Called "Create Your Own Board Game," the class was geared for ages 9-13.
+It was really a research class in disguise.
 A very special teacher, Laurie Spigel, organized the class.
 Laurie is a longtime homeschool mom (with sons ages 15 and 21) who takes a Renaissance approach to all her classes.
 She designed this class based on the experience of her youngest son, who, over the years, created three increasingly sophisticated versions of a game on marine biology."
-See this student's boardgame on The Great Depression.

 Poems will be inspired by the children's words and ideas.
 Parts of speech and vocabulary are taught through warm-up games.
 Blank verse, free association, sensory awareness, comparisons, alliteration, sound words (onomatopoeia), and more, will all be introduced.
 Every class includes a simple bookmaking activity designed for the poems they wrote that day.
+See Making a Stick-&-String Book.
 The last day is presentation day, when all poems will be shared in a collaborative book, and all of the handmade books will be displayed.
 Parents may volunteer to take dictation from students who have difficulty writing.

 Students are introduced to the work of great poets, one new poet in each class.
 Selections are inspired by the seasons, by the students' interests and ideas, and by the area where we live (poets from NY, NJ, and New England will be included).
 Parts of speech and vocabulary are taught through warm-up games, and a variety of poetry forms, including rhyme and blank verse, are introduced.
 A bookmaking activity and a collaborative book are included in this course.
+See Making a Stick-&-String Book.

 This class combines the literature comprehension development of an exciting book club along with my favorite poetry lessons.
 Authors and titles are selected based on the interests and abilities of the group.
 Books are read at home and discussed in class.
 Poetry games are used to learn English, develop warm-up techniques, and find the creative voice.
 Characters in the books we read inspire our writing.
 Copies of the finished poems are mailed to the authors, who usually honor us with a reply.